klnusbaum/NightNight/README.md

 How It Works
 ============
 NightNight first checks your configuration file, `.night_night_settings`, which should be in your home folder.
 It uses this to decide what videos to play.
-The settings file is in JSON format and a typical one looks like this:
+The settings file is in JSON format.
+A typical settings file for Mac/Linux looks like this:

     {
       "volume" : 2,